-That part of the liturgical year called Ordinary Time (in Latin, Tempus per annum) has begun.
-It comprises 33-34 weeks outside the major seasons, Advent and Christmastide and Lent and Eastertide.
-This year, the Solemnity of the Epiphany was the first Sunday, at the head of the first week in Ordinary Time, and Monday marked the Baptism of Our Lord.
-Historically, Jesus began His public ministry after His Baptism at age 30.
-So, it is only fitting that the readings of the second Sunday should touch on that primordial light of Christianity.
+Last Sunday marked the Baptism of Our Lord.
+Historically, Jesus began His public ministry after His Baptism at the age of 30.
+Therefore, it is only fitting that the readings of the second Sunday should touch upon the primordial light of Christianity.

-While it is no wonder that that title should refer to Israel, eventually it has more specifically come to represent Jesus Christ: “I will give you as a light to the nations, that my salvation may reach to the end of the earth.”
-Although he was “crushed for our iniquities”, as Isaiah had said (cf. Is 53) that he would be, Christ accomplished His salvific mission.
-Christianity is the world’s largest and most widespread religion, with over two billion followers representing one-third of the global population.
-Yet, given that the light of divine revelation is still waiting to envelop the world, there is no room for complacency.
+While it is no wonder that that title should refer to Israel, it has eventually come to represent Jesus Christ more specifically: “I will give you as a light to the nations, that my salvation may reach to the end of the earth.”
+Although he was “crushed for our iniquities,” as Isaiah had said (cf. Is 53) that he would be, Christ accomplished His salvific mission.
+Christianity is the world’s largest and most widespread religion, with over two billion followers representing one-third of the world’s population.
+However, since the light of divine revelation is still waiting to envelop the world, there is no room for complacency.
 Rather, it behoves us to be God’s instruments and say: “Here I am, Lord!
 I come to do Thy will.”
+(Ps 40)

-In this regard too, St Paul set a noble example to all generations.
-In a self-introduction to the Corinthians (1: 1-3), he announced that God had called him to be an apostle.
-He dared to establish a community in a city steeped in corruption, urging sinners to become saints.
-Thus, the local church of Corinth was symbolic of the universal Church in the making.
+In this regard, St Paul set a noble example to all generations in the Second Reading ((Cor 1: 1-3).
+In his self-introduction to the Corinthians, he announced that God had called him to be an apostle.
+He dared to establish a community in a city steeped in corruption and urged sinners to become saints.
+Thus, the local church of Corinth was a symbol of the creation of the universal Church.
 He warmly encouraged his people to persevere in holiness, for God is holy.
-What a lesson to be learned by us who so easily get discouraged and begin to falter!
+What a lesson to be learned by those who easily get discouraged and begin to falter!

 “The Holy Spirit had rested upon Jesus, not only to bear witness outwardly to the grace which abounded within Him, but to exercise an active influence over Him,” says the Abbé Constant Fouard in his classic work La Vie de N.S.
 Jésus-Christ (1880).
 “And therefore, so soon as the Christ had received this consecration He was ‘led by the Spirit’, St Matthew recounts; ‘led on into the wilderness,’ says St Luke; ‘sent out’, borne away, driven ‘into the desert’, according to St Mark”[1].
-Over there, as is well known, the Son of God came out eminently triumphant from a threefold attack waged by Satan.
-And however much we may shudder to wonder how God allowed Himself to be tempted by the devil, we should also marvel at how He came out unscathed, “for having taken no part in the perversion of our humanity”[2].
+Over there, as is well known, the Son of God emerged eminently triumphant from a threefold attack waged by Satan.
+We should also marvel at how He emerged unscathed, “for having taken no part in the perversion of our humanity”[2].

 On Jesus’ return from a forty-day stay in the Judean wilderness, where he had prayed and fasted, in close preparation for His public ministry, St John the Baptist saw Jesus coming toward him.
-It was here that the Precursor presented Jesus as the Lamb of God who takes away the sins of the world, as today’s Gospel passage (Jn 1: 29-34) tells us.
-To the Jews pursuing John it was evocative of the oracle uttered by Isaiah: “The lamb standing dumb before his shearers, the Man of Sorrows, Who shall bear the sins of the people.”
-(Is 53: 3) In other words, John was referring to his cousin Jesus, not as a mere symbol of the traditional paschal lamb but as the One who would be immolated on the Cross.
+It was here that the Precursor presented Jesus as the Lamb of God who takes away the sins of the world, as revealed in today’s Gospel (Jn 1: 29-34) tells us.
+To the Jews pursuing John, it was evocative of the oracle uttered by Isaiah: “The lamb standing dumb before his shearers, the Man of Sorrows, Who shall bear the sins of the people” (Is 53: 3).
+In other words, John was referring to his cousin Jesus as the One who would be immolated on the Cross, not as a mere symbol of the traditional paschal lamb.

 [1] Cf. Jesus Christ the Son of God, by Abbé Constant Fouard, translated from the French by George F. X. Griffith; published by Longmans, Green & Co. and reprinted by Don Bosco, Goa, 1960, p.
 83.